eth-educators/ethstaker-guides/voluntary-exit.md

 - [Teku](https://docs.teku.consensys.net/HowTo/Voluntary-Exit)
 - [Lighthouse](https://lighthouse-book.sigmaprime.io/voluntary-exit.html)

+A video tutorial of this guide can be seen on https://youtu.be/KoBAacMWA_k .

 ## Overview

 We will use 3 tools with this guide: [ethdo](https://github.com/wealdtech/ethdo), [the beaconcha.in broadcast tool](https://beaconcha.in/tools/broadcast) and [Tails](https://tails.boum.org/).